 Low-emission waste incineration, more efficient use of fertilisers or early detection of health risks in the workplace - Artificial Intelligence can help companies and institutions to act in an ecologically compatible, socially just and at the same time economically successful way.
 From huge amounts of data, AI systems gain new insights into how companies can make their processes more efficient and resource-conserving and reduce emissions.
 In this way, products, services and business models are created that make an effective contribution to sustainable development.
 "Artificial Intelligence is an essential building block for making our society more sustainable.
 However, AI must also be designed to be sustainable in itself, for example in terms of its own energy requirements," says Oliver Zielinski, head of the Competence Centre AI for Environment and Sustainability (DFKI4planet) and co-author of the white paper.

 AI can also promote a sustainable economy outside the workplace.
 With the help of the technology, data from companies - for example on greenhouse gas emissions or occupational health and safety - can be analysed and the sustainability of the companies evaluated, for example to offer investors a decision-making aid.
-One possibility for this is an open platform on which companies can make their sustainability data securely accessible and standards for data collection can be disclosed, according to the experts in the white paper "Artificial Intelligence for Sustainable Business Models - Sustainability by, through and with AI".
+One possibility for this is an open platform on which companies can make their sustainability data securely accessible and standards for data collection can be disclosed, according to the experts in the white paper "Artificial Intelligence for Sustainable Business Models".
 Equally necessary is the exchange of data from research, business and authorities for the training of AI applications.

 "Digitisation and AI applications based on it have great potential to support economic, social and ecological sustainability goals.
 The spectrum of applications is wide and includes, for example, better control and use of resources, improvement of working conditions, but also the development and provision of sustainable products and services," says Susanne Boll, Professor of Media Informatics at the University of Oldenburg and head of the Business Model Innovations working group of Plattform Lernende Systeme.
 "AI systems have a high energy consumption, especially when training large neural networks.
 The benefit must therefore also always be in proportion to the computing power.
 Therefore, innovations for sustainable AI must be considered from the very beginning - from the cost-efficient training process of AI models to the use of waste heat from data centres."